Kamal-Eldin/ASR-TTS-Data-Collection/README.md

 - **Progress Tracking**: Resume recording from last position
 - **Metadata Storage**: Recording timestamps and file information
 - **Audit Trail**: Log all user interactions
+- **RTL Support**: Projects can be marked as RTL for proper text display
+- **Prompt Management**: Prompts are stored separately with order preservation

 ## Configuration